 We visited Batu Payung Lombok straight after visiting Pantai Tanjung Aan which took roughly 15 minutes.
 From the main area of Kuta it would have taken around 30 minutes.

 The best way to get around Lombok is by renting a scooter.
 We rented our scooter for 50K IDR per day.
-Getting around the island is very easy as majority of the roads are newly paved.
+Getting around the island is very easy as most of the roads are new.
 As you approach Batu Payung the roads become unpaved with bits of rock and loose gravel, but nothing too extreme.

 Once you’ve parked your bike, walk along the right side of the coastline.
 You’ll have to walk over many slippery rocks so be sure to take it slow.
 The walk to the rock should only take about 10 minutes.
 Once you reach the bend at the very end of the coast, you will see the rock to the right.

 Lombok is a large island with a variety of areas to stay, although we found the best area for tourists to be Kuta.
 Kuta is full of restaurants, cafes and clothes shops.
 We stayed at Three V and it was perfect for our extended stay.
 The rooms were clean with a lovely patio for us to sit on.
 If you’re looking to stay in a beautiful villa, a new and modern accommodation option is Harmony Villas.
 It’s currently one of the most popular places to stay in Kuta.